YuvalZoref/YuvalZoref/README.md

  ## <h1> Hi, i'm Yuval Zoref.
 I Recently graduated as a full stack developer </br>
- :atom: I currently live in London :atom:
+ I currently live in London

  ![](https://komarev.com/ghpvc/?username=YuvalZoref&color=FF55E3&style=for-the-badge&label=PROFILE+VIEWS)

-- 🔭 I’m currently working on ...
+- 	:octocat: I’m currently working on building a portfolio page
-- 🌱 I’m currently learning :trollface:
+- :electron: I’m currently learning React
-- 🤔 I’m looking for help with ...
+- :flying_saucer: I’m looking for help with anything and everything
-- 💬 Ask me about ...
+- 	:mushroom: Ask me whatever you like
-- ⚡ Fun fact: ...
+- :trollface: Fun fact --> Sliced bread was first manufactured by machine and sold in the 1920s by the Chillicothe Baking Company in Missouri.
+It was the greatest thing since…unsliced bread

 <br>